Sabina Shoal

 Sabina Shoal, also known as Bãi Sa Bin (Bãi Sa Bin); Escoda Shoal (Buhanginan ng Escoda); Xianbin Jiao (仙賓礁/仙宾礁 (Xiānbīn Jiāo)), is a disputed low-tide elevation atoll located in the northeast of Dangerous Ground in the Spratly Islands, South China Sea.

 It is claimed by China, the Philippines, Taiwan and Vietnam.
 These countries claim the Spratly Islands either in part or their entirety.

 The shoal lies within the exclusive economic zone of the Philippines.
 The EEZ itself does not grant the actual sovereignty except certain exclusive rights and jurisdictions to the Philippines under UNCLOS.

 Other names

 The US BGN Advisory Committee on Undersea Features (ACUF) database also documents other names as Banc Sabina, Beting Sabina and alternative Chinese names as Hsien-pin An-sha, Xianbin Ansha, Yulin, 仙濱暗沙, 鱼鳞.

 Geography

 Sabina Shoal is part of the Spratly Islands in the South China Sea.
-It lies in position 09° 45' N 116° 28' E, 75 nautical miles from Palawan Island and lies within the 200-nautical mile exclusive economic zone (EEZ) of the Philippines.
-It is situated 56 nautical miles southwest of Carnatic Shoal, with two main parts and an area of 115 km2.
+It lies in position 09° 45' N 116° 28' E, 75 nmi from Palawan Island and lies within the 200 nmi exclusive economic zone (EEZ) of the Philippines.
+It is situated 56 nmi southwest of Carnatic Shoal, with two main parts and an area of 115 km2.

 The eastern half of Sabina Shoal consists of reefs awash, while the western half consists of banks 3.7 to 8.3 m deep, and reefs enclosing a lagoon.